laytan/todo-collab/server/README.md

 Every POST and PATCH request can return a badrequest when required data is not given, the body is empty or when the given data is invalid.

+Every authorized request returns a 401 UNAUTHORIZED when the bearer token is invalid.

 **EXAMPLE BAD REQUEST RESPONSE**:

 This is the response you get on POST: /users when the password is not valid.